Japanese occupation of Hong Kong: Forced labour on Hainan Island

-North Point Prisoner Camp and Deportation
+North Point Prisoner Camp and deportation

 On the afternoon of 1 December 1944, a woman went out to collect firewood sticks on the side of the mountain.
-Suddenly, a Japanese military police and two Chinese police officers came to arrest her and stabbed her in the back.Two other elderly women who were arrested at the same time were also stabbed in the back.
+Suddenly, a Japanese military policeman and two Chinese police officers came to arrest her and stabbed her in the back.
+Two other elderly women who were arrested at the same time were also stabbed in the back.
 They were immediately taken to the Aberdeen Police Station and imprisoned.
 During the period, they were not provided with food and water.
 They were taken to the North Point Refugee Camp on 2 December.

 There were also many prisoners in the camp, and the camp gate was guarded by Japanese military police and Chinese police with weapons.
 Some said there were only two meals a day in the camp, including a bowl of congee given at 8:00 in the morning.
 Prisoners were confined in jail all day.
-Some were stripped naked.There were children in the camp as well.
+Some were stripped naked.
+There were children in the camp as well.